How to install JBoss EAP – step-by-step guide

 [root@RHEL01 init.d]#

-Next, we need to run below two commands –
+Next, we need to run two commands below –

 [root@RHEL01 opt]# restorecon /etc/init.d/jboss-eap-rhel.sh